clarissacarcha/samplemob/README.md

 7. Avoid Toll Roads
 8. Routes for Motorcycles
 9. Share Delivery Link, Updated Driver Info
+10. Announcement No Data

 Check UI of Scheduled Order Type, but one stop is ASAP Constants

+TODO:

+1. Move checking if customer or rider account in platform on login